mkhan329/cs411-team052-SenatorDB/doc/ProjectProposal.md

 4. Parties and their members
 Basic functions of our web app include:
 1. Search for vote data about specific senators, rolls, or parties etc.
 2. Change/maintain the database by creating, deleting, updating data.
+For example, if the user notices any inaccuracy with the data, it can be corrected by deleting or updating the entry.
 3. Summarize/Analyze the data requested by the user.

 The creative component is to visualize the data, such as creating a pie chart, bar chart etc. to show the user the result.
 We plan to achieve this by using javascript/react, or other open-source libraries